About the Library Collections

 Working closely with faculty and students within their assigned academic departments and programs, the KSU Librarians play a vital role in the development of the collections to support the scholarly needs of our community.

-Learn more about the Undergraduate Faculty Liaison Program and the Graduate Library, or contact us for all collection development inquiries.
+Learn more about the Collegiate Liaison Program or contact us for all collection development inquiries.